- Many Windows 10 users reported that WMI Provider Host (WmiPrvSE.exe) uses too many CPU resources on their Microsoft Windows operating system.

 Step 4: Check WMI on the task manager and see if it still has a high CPU usage

 Method 4: Perform a System Scan

-Another cause of high CPU usage is malware and viruses.
-If your computer is running slowly try performing a virus scan with Windows Defender.
+Another cause of WMI provider host high CPU is malware and viruses.
+If your computer runs slowly, try performing a virus scan with Windows Defender.

-Step 1: Press Windows key + S and search for Windows Defender
+Step 1: Press the Windows key + S and search for Windows Defender

 Step 2: Open Windows Defender

 Step 3: On the scan options, select full and click scan now